Ronnie Glavin

-Ronald Michael Glavin (born 27 March 1951) is a Scottish former footballer, who played as a midfielder.
-Glavin played for Partick Thistle, Celtic, Barnsley, Belenenses, Barnsley, Farsley Celtic, Stockport County, Cowdenbeath and St. Louis Steamers.
-He represented Scotland once, in 1977.
+Ronald Michael Glavin (born 27 March 1951) is a Scottish former footballer, who played as an attacking midfielder or forward.
+Glavin began his career at Partick Thistle, before moving to Celtic in 1974.
+He was part of a formidable attacking partnership alongside Kenny Dalglish and Paul Wilson.

+Glavin moved south to England in 1979 and joined Barnsley in a £40,000 transfer deal.
+He was voted as one of the club's greatest cult heroes in a BBC online poll.

+His playing career included spells with Belenenses, Barnsley, Farsley Celtic, Stockport County, Cowdenbeath and St. Louis Steamers.

+Glavin represented Scotland once, in 1977.
 After retiring as a player, Glavin managed clubs in English non-league football.
 His younger brother Tony was also a footballer.

 Club career

 Glavin began his League career at Partick Thistle and spent six years at the club, making his name as a talented attacking midfielder before joining Celtic in 1974.
 During his five years at Parkhead, Glavin enjoyed success including winning the League championship.
 The 1976–77 season was noted for Glavin's prolific scoring from midfield.

 He joined Barnsley on 7 June 1979, then under the management of Allan Clarke.
 Then in the Third Division, Barnsley rose to promotion under the management of Norman Hunter in 1981 and thereafter became an established Second Division club.
-Glavin became a favourite with Barnsley supporters with his outstanding skilful play and prolific scoring from midfield.
-He is widely regarded as one of Barnsley's all-time greats.
+Glavin became a favourite with Barnsley supporters for his skilful play and prolific scoring from midfield.
+He is regarded as one of Barnsley's all-time greats.

 He moved to Portuguese club Belenenses in 1984, but returned to Barnsley for a brief spell as a player-coach within a year.
 In 1986, he moved on to a similar role at Stockport County, but finished the 1986–87 season as a player at Cowdenbeath in Scotland.